TaitoUnited/full-stack-template/www/README.md

     EDIT www/install.sh

-Start containers (see `taito trouble` if containers fail to start):
+Build and start containers (see `taito trouble` if containers fail to start):

+    taito stop
-    taito kaboom
+    taito start --clean

 Once you see text `No site yet at www/site.
 Just keep the container running.`, execute the following steps depending on the static site generator of your choice.